open/close all folders

 - Cool Old Lady: A kindly woman in her 40's/50's, who runs her orphanage swiftly and with kindness.

-- Dropped a Bridge on Him: She died when she pushed a child away from a falling shelf and was crushed to death by it.
+- Dropped a Bridge on Him: She died when she pushed some children away from falling wood planks and scaffold parts and was crushed to death.

 - Parental Substitute: For all the kids in the Orphanageof Love, and specially Nadja

 - Secret Keeper: As a friend of one of the Premingers's retainers, Miss Applefield knew more than one detail about Nadja's origins though it's not clear how much.
 She did know that Colette was an Ill Girl not expected to live for long, but didn't seem to know who she exactly was, nor that she ultimately lived through (at least until she got the letter).